paulhamsh/Spark-Parser/Spark Format Description.md

 ## ACK packet

-After a successful operation, amp sends back an "ack" packet.
+After (most) successful operations, amp sends back an "ack" packet.
 This has the command 0x04, the same sequence number as the original packet and a sub-command the same as the sub-command sent to the Spark

-## Pedal names
+# Pedal names

 ## Compressors